talhashaikh5/starbucks-reward-project/README.md

 Predicting the best offer type we company can give to the use based on the demographics.

 ## Installations
-This project was written in Python, using Jupyter Notebook on Anaconda.
-The relevant Python packages for this project are as follows:
+This venture was written in Python, utilizing Jupyter Notebook on Anaconda.
+The pertinent Python bundles for this task are as per the following:

 - pandas
 - numpy